leidegre/parc/docs/DESIGN.md

       beq      9
       return

-A stack machine implementation for interpreting the above does not require a lot of code and when needed it can be further compiled down to microprocessor assembly.

-The way we generate the IL is interesting in-itself and may be worth taking a closer look if you wondering about that.

 ### Virtual Execution Environment & Byte Code Representation

 The Virtual Execution Environment evaluation stack is a stack of 32-bit signed integer types.

-> **Note:** the byte code is emitted in the form of a msgpack array of integer types.

-    0x01 <int32> | accept <token>

-If the next symbol from the token input stream is equal to <token> push true on top of the evaluation stack otherwise push false

-    0x02 <int32> | beq <target>

-If the current value on top of the evaluation stack is non-zero (true) transfer control to the specified target instruction.

-    0x03 <int32> | jmp <target>

-Unconditionally transfer control to the specified target instruction.

-    0x04 <int32> | call <target>

-Push the return instruction address on top of the evaluation stack then transfer control to the specified target instruction.

-    0x05 | return

-Pop the return instruction address from the evaluation stack and transfer control to the target instruction.